 Politicians and crony capitalists.

-The AGW theory is very attractive to both sets because, true or not, AGW can be used to justify great increases in government spending, control over economic activity and over peoples’ lives.
+The AGW theory is very attractive to both sets because, true or not, AGW can be used to justify great increases in government spending, control over economic activity and over peoples’ lives – in short, a massive transfer of money and power from the people to the political class.
 If many of the proposed laws and accords are implemented, vast amounts of money will pass through the hands of governments, international agencies, crony capitalists and other groups.
 No true accountability can be attached to the flow, for no tangible benefit will ever have to be shown.
 Whatever the climate actually does, the politicians, et. al. will be able to take credit.
 If the climate cools, why “See, it worked!” and if it warms, why “Yes, it’s warmer, but we’ve avoided catastrophe!”
 The tide of money flowing will be almost irresistible (it already is) to crony capitalists seeking to use government to tilt the playing field in their favor, fund risky investments, bail out failure or to “buy” risk-free (to them) investment funds from governments by contributing to politicians’ PACs.